 in 1995.
 (She is back working with Okanagan wineries again, including

 family-owned Sperling Vineyards.)
+Ontario

 In 1998 the winery recruited Kevin Willenborg from the Louis M. Martini Winery.
 He is believed to have been the first graduate of the

 University of California’s renowned winemaking school at to work in the

 Okanagan.
-When he went back to California
+When he went back to Davis

 in 2000, he was succeeded by Tom DiBello, another UC Davis graduate.
 California

 Tom stamped a style on CedarCreek in the 10 vintages he spent there.
 The winery was

 ’s winery of the year twice

 during that decade.
 Canada